vboyev-MSFT/defender-docs/defender-endpoint/linux-support-perf.md

 **By initiator**

-- **-e/ -exe** full binary path > Removes all events by this initiator
+- `-e/ -exe` full binary path > Removes all events by this initiator

 **By path**

-- **-d / -dir** full path to a directory > Removes filesystem events targeting this directory
+- `-d / -dir` full path to a directory > Removes filesystem events targeting this directory

 Examples:

-If "`/opt/app/bin/app`" writes to "`/opt/app/cfg/logs/1234.log`", then you can use the support tool to exclude with various options:
+If `/opt/app/bin/app` writes to `/opt/app/cfg/logs/1234.log`, then you can use the support tool to exclude with various options:

 `-e /opt/app/bin/app`